 The opportunity to build a home on Mississippi River Boulevard hasn’t come around in nearly 50 years.
-Those that snag lots in time will be able to take advantage of this once in a lifetime opportunity.
-The Highland Bridge development will feature a number of amenities including close-by shopping, parks, authentic fields, and more to attract families that are ready to build new homes.
+Those that snag lots in time will be able to take advantage of this once-in-a-lifetime opportunity.
+The Highland Bridge development will feature a number of amenities including close-by shopping, parks, athletic fields, and more to attract families that are ready to build new homes.
 It will also feature a number of apartment buildings for those that aren’t ready to buy or build a home, but that still want to enjoy the location that Highland Bridge has to offer.

 In total, the development is going to feature about 3,800 housing units, of which 20% will be affordable housing.
 Additionally, there will be around 265,000 square feet of office space and 150,000 square feet of retail space.
 On the northeast corner of the site, work is already underway on a mixed-use building that will include 230 apartments and a 51,000 square-foot Lunds & Byerly’s.

 In total, there will be Affordable Housing opportunities, a 15 block Rowhome district, Apartment Communities, Custom Homes, Senior Living, and Condos.
 When the project is completed, it’s expected that this community will support nearly 300,000 residents.